RecursiveThinking/recursive_thinking_server/README.md

 3. Test your changes.
 4. Repeat (probably).

+### Node Lambda

+If you can write your Lambda function in JS without importing npm, packages, no further additional config is needed.
+If, however, you need (or want) to import npm packages like `lodash` or `aws-amplify`, you'll need to add some lines to the `webpack.config.js` file.

+For now, see the existing examples in `webpack.config.js` for how to add your function.

 ## Testing

 Deploying to CloudFormation will expose an API endpoint.
 To test what it does, use a tool like Postman.